 4.3.3.
-Foster deliberative interactions, such as public forums, among relevant stakeholdersconcerning national and global ELSI.
+Foster deliberative interactions, such as public forums, among relevant stakeholders concerning national and global ELSI.

-7 Addressing ELSI in a proactive manner is critical to ensure public trust in nanotechnology and to 8 promote innovation and commercialization of NEPs.
-The first step in addressing ELSI is to build 9 a comprehensive knowledge base that includes a compendium of ELSI experts, results from 10 societal dimensions research, workshop reports, patents, and best practices to approaching ELSI issues.
-Such a knowledge base requires support by an enhanced ELSI infrastructure 11 12 composed of networks, repositories, and centers for advancing the collection, dissemination, 13 and preservation of societal dimensions research on nanotechnology for both the research 14 community and public audiences.
-To increase stakeholder awareness and education concerning ELSI issues, appropriate and relevant ELSI knowledge will be disseminated to myriad 15 16 stakeholders having varying levels of ELSI knowledge.
-Expanded opportunities and new approaches for deliberative interactions among stakeholder groups, which are numerous and 17 18 diverse, will be developed and implemented.
+Addressing ELSI in a proactive manner is critical to ensure public trust in nanotechnology and to promote innovation and commercialization of NEPs.
+The first step in addressing ELSI is to build a comprehensive knowledge base that includes a compendium of ELSI experts, results from societal dimensions research, workshop reports, patents, and best practices to approaching ELSI issues.
+Such a knowledge base relies on support from an enhanced ELSI infrastructure composed of networks, repositories, and centers for advancing the collection, dissemination, and preservation of societal dimensions research on nanotechnology for both the research community and public audiences.
+To increase stakeholder awareness and education concerning ELSI issues, appropriate and relevant ELSI knowledge will be disseminated to myriad stakeholders having varying levels of ELSI knowledge.
+Expanded opportunities and new approaches for deliberative interactions among stakeholder groups, which are numerous and diverse, will be developed and implemented.